0xMoonrise/gochive/README.md

 - Markdown viewer with syntax highlighting, Mermaid diagrams, and MathJax equations
 - Pluggable storage backend: local filesystem or S3-compatible storage
 - SQLite database, managed with goose migrations
-- CLI (built on Cobra) for backups, thumbnail regeneration, and importing files from a URL
+- CLI (built on Cobra) for backups, thumbnail regeneration, importing files from a URL, and inspecting the active configuration

 ## Requirements

-- Go 1.24+
 - SQLite3
 - A C toolchain (gcc, pkg-config) for building against pdfium